nekiak/GUX-RyzenXHCIFix/README.md

 - Might cause panics on 10.11/10.11.1; use 10.11.2+
 - xHCI controllers using this driver will not show up under System Information/USB in 10.11

-Support xHCI controllers that have native support (Intel 7/8/9/100 Series / Fresco Logic FL1100) will eventually be dropped from this driver.
+Support for xHCI controllers that have native support (Intel 7/8/9/100 Series / Fresco Logic FL1100) will eventually be removed from this driver.

 ### Change Log: